A framework for missing-energy searches with anomalous light vectors: Missing-energy signatures of light vectors

 In this section we develop a general phenomenological framework for missing-energy searches of light vectors coupled to electroweak-anomalous currents.
 In the mass range of interest, the dominant SM decay mode of these vectors can be into neutrinos, so that the leading probes are rare processes with invisible final states.
 In particular, the WZ interactions generated by integrating out the electroweak anomalons induce characteristic signals in radiative $Z$ decays and in rare meson transitions with missing energy, providing complementary sensitivity across the $K$, $D$, and $B$ sectors.

 We begin with an EFT description of the relevant low-energy couplings in terms of WZ operators, keeping the discussion as model independent as possible.
 We then review the main experimental searches for $E_{\rm miss}$ signatures in $Z$, $K$, $D$, and $B$ decays, and summarize the corresponding constraints and projections.
-As a representative example within this broader framework, we discuss the gauged $\tau$-flavor symmetry benchmark (corresponding to $\alpha_B=\alpha_e=\alpha_\mu=0$ and $\alpha_\tau=1$ in Eq.~\eqref{eq:genU1X_intro}), motivated by the fact that a $\tau$-philic vector can dominantly decay invisibly into neutrinos when $X\to\tau^+\tau^-$ is kinematically forbidden, yielding signals such as $B\to K^{(*)}X$~\cite{DiLuzio:2025qkc}.
+As a representative example within this broader framework, we discuss the gauged $\tau$-flavor symmetry benchmark (corresponding to $\alpha_B=\alpha_e=\alpha_\mu=0$ and $\alpha_\tau=1$ in Eq.~\eqref{eq:genU1X_intro}), motivated by the fact that a $\tau$-philic vector can dominantly decay invisibly into neutrinos when $X\to\tau^+\tau^-$ is kinematically forbidden,\footnote{Notably, a vector boson with visible decay modes, such as $X\to e^+e^-$ or $X\to \mu^+\mu^-$, may still lead to a missing-energy signature if it is sufficiently long-lived to decay outside the detector, or if it decays predominantly into a light, stable, neutral fermion of the anomalon sector.
+The former case, however, requires couplings so small that the corresponding bounds are essentially evaded throughout almost all of parameter space, unless the visible decays are kinematically forbidden, in which case $X$ is trivially invisible.
+The latter case is model-dependent and would need to be assessed separately in each realization.} yielding signals such as $B\to K^{(*)}X$~\cite{DiLuzio:2025qkc}.
 This setup has been considered as a possible explanation of the $2.7\sigma$ excess reported by Belle~II in $B^+\to K^+E_{\rm miss}$~\cite{Belle-II:2023esi}, and explicit UV completions were constructed in Ref.~\cite{DiLuzio:2025qkc} for light vectors coupled to chiral currents.
 Here we instead focus on the more minimal case of vector gauge currents in Eq.~\eqref{eq:genU1X_intro} and use the $\tau$-flavor benchmark to illustrate the interplay between missing-energy searches and the IR WZ description.

 The connection to explicit UV completions and to direct searches for anomalons is discussed in Section~\ref{sec:UVmodel}, where we build representative models based on the anomaly-canceling spectra identified in Section~\ref{sec:classification}.